 I was asked to write a blog post last year by piano teacher, Simon Probert.
 Simon runs a very successful piano school in Gloucestershire (www.piano-lessons.net).
-This blog post highlights my life as a guest entertainer: I gave solo classical piano recitals on cruise ships around the world (as well as giving concerts at universities and music societies throughout the UK), a job I did for 12 years and I loved every minute of it.
+This blog post highlights my life as a guest entertainer: I gave solo classical piano recitals on cruise ships around the world, as well as giving concerts at universities and music societies throughout the UK, a job I did for 12 years.
 This article is a pot-pourri of my many experiences.

 The Lev Tolstoy, a serene vessel, skimmed the Volga as I gave performances both as a soloist and with BBC lecturer John Amis and Opera Interludes.
 I also played a concert in Tchaikovsky’s house in Klin, just outside Moscow.
-This fascinating tour was run by Noble Caledonia, calling at unusual Russian towns and villages en route to St. Petersburg.
+This fascinating tour called at unusual Russian towns and villages en route to St. Petersburg.

 I met so many interesting people on this long cruise.
-After an all-Liszt recital a passenger asked me to join him for a drink, whereupon he told me that Liszt’s Dante Sonata (one of my featured works) was a favourite of his.
+After an all-Liszt recital a passenger asked me to join him for a drink, whereupon he told me that Liszt’s Dante Sonata, was a favourite.
 This gentleman turned out to be the music critic of a major national newspaper, and he subsequently became a firm friend.

-I have worked on so many beautiful ships, but probably my favourite was Cunard’s QE2.
+I have worked on numerous beautiful ships, but probably my favourite was Cunard’s QE2.
 Although she was a stately old lady, the QE2 offered a unique transatlantic style of cruising and the view leaving New York’s harbour on this ship was unforgettable.
 The concert hall on the old Cunard liner was opulent, seated over five hundred people and contained probably the best Steinway Model D afloat.
 You can still visit this marvellous ship, as she is now a hotel in Dubai.

-I have performed to both British and American audiences, and nothing compares with the latter’s enthusiasm.
-Americans barely wait for the last notes before rising to their feet with applause, which, of course, is fantastic for a performer.
-After one such concert, a very elderly gentleman came over to speak to me and said: “I loved the way you played Un Sospiro” (a work by Liszt).
+I’ve performed to both British and American audiences, and nothing compares with the latter’s enthusiasm.
+Americans barely wait for the last notes before rising to their feet with applause, which, of course, is a fantastic experience for a performer.
+After one such concert, a very elderly gentleman came over to speak to me and said: “I loved the way you played Un Sospiro”.
 I asked if he knew much about piano playing, to which he replied: “Only a little.
 I studied composition under Arnold Schoenberg at New York University, and also with George Gershwin.”
-This kind of discerning listener could be frequently found on cruises ten years ago.
-Now it is not quite the same.
-There are still many different luxury cruise liners to choose from, but the clientele is not quite so illustrious.
+Such discerning listeners could be frequently found on cruises at this time.

 One of the most challenging features of ship life is the perpetual rocking motion.
-I have played many recitals worrying whether I might actually make it to the end of the piece without rushing off stage and vomiting.
+There were many recitals where I worried whether I might actually make it to the end of the piece without rushing off stage and vomiting.
 Trying to concentrate when the keyboard is constantly moving is very difficult, and takes practice.
 I have fallen off the stool a couple of times and once, on the QE2, the piano casually slid away from me and off the stage!
 Luckily no one was hurt, and it is now a prerequisite on ships that pianos are clamped down.
 However, I only cancelled a handful of performances due to sea sickness in almost thirteen years of cruising.

 Programming for a cruise ship audience is different from that of a traditional concert hall recital.
 In years gone by, it was possible to play obscure works.
 I used to juxtapose a Beethoven Sonata and Bartók’s Allegro Barbaro with works by Arthur Bliss and Oliver Knussen.
-In keeping with changing trends, now a classical pianist working on the high seas must include only very famous and generally short pieces in order to keep the audience’s attention.
+In keeping with changing trends, more recently, a classical pianist working on the high seas must include only very famous and generally short pieces in order to keep the audience’s attention.
 Favourites such as Chopin’s Waltzes or Polonaises are interspersed with some George Gershwin and Scott Joplin.
-For me, however, the most satisfying experience is to be alone onstage with a piano, playing beautiful music.

 Chatting to your audience with a microphone is not something a classical pianist is necessarily accustomed to doing.
 Unlike the traditional classical concert, where speaking is not encouraged, guest entertainers need to establish a rapport with their listeners.
 The ‘patter’, as it is known, is essential, and will make or break a performance.
-A light-hearted mixture of stories and anecdotes, combined with the odd joke, worked for me.
+A light-hearted mixture of stories and anecdotes, combined with the odd joke, usually sufficed.

 A particularly memorable experience was when I performed on the ship Asuka II, a five-star cruise line for Japanese speaking guests only.
 I flew to Cairns in Australia to join the ship.
-I could only talk to the cruise director as no one else spoke English.
+Only the cruise director spoke English.
 The piano was tuned to perfection, the audience was totally absorbed in the music and after I had introduced each piece a small Japanese man in a white military suit appeared onstage and translated everything.
 At the end of the contract I was handed a DVD of my performances along with a box of chocolates as a thank you, as I had apparently achieved the highest rating of any western act that had ever performed on the ship.
 That is another difficult aspect of a guest entertainer’s life.
 All acts are constantly scored by passengers and cruise directors.
 Get a low score, and you will not be rebooked.

 Audience participation, while appreciated, could be a hazard.
 Snoring was heard on occasions, as well as a Captain’s announcements.
 Once, a passenger asked his wife the obvious question: “What did you think of that Haydn sonata?”
 She replied, for all to hear: “Well it was pretty inoffensive, dear.”
 Living with your audience is something that a guest entertainer comes to terms with quickly, along with the inevitable jibes and barbed comments.

 A guest entertainer’s life can be hard work.
 Some cruise lines demand six different forty-five minute recitals per two-week cruise.
-Most concerts will be performed twice to accommodate two dinner sittings, therefore totalling twelve recitals, all of which must be played from memory.
+Most concerts will be performed twice, to accommodate two dinner sittings, therefore totalling twelve recitals, all of which should ideally be played from memory.
 If a contract is short then only a couple of concerts will be required.
 Practising is not easy.
-Occasionally a keyboard will be provided in the cabin but usually the only time to practice will be in the theatre at seven o’clock in the morning when nobody else is around.
+Occasionally a keyboard will be provided in the cabin, but usually the only time to practice will be in the theatre at seven o’clock in the morning when nobody else is around.

 There is no doubt that a guest entertainer’s job is a glamorous one.
 I owned at least fifteen concert gowns and many pairs of sparkly shoes.
 However, my dresses had to be squeezed into a small suitcase complying with the twenty-three kilogram allowance on aeroplanes, no easy feat!
 There is something worse than having crumpled gowns though; having nothing to wear at all.
-This is what happens when an airline loses your luggage.
-I’ve had it happen several times, and have performed in dresses that don’t fit or belong to me.
+This is what happens when an airline loses your luggage, the then you have to perform in dresses that don’t fit and belong to someone else.

 Spending many hours on a plane was definitely one of the less attractive aspects of working on a ship.
 Ships dock in Southampton and other parts of the UK, but usually a flight was involved.
 One flight is fine but often there were two or three in a row.
 I have flown to Australia and back for a three-day cruise so jet lag is inevitable.
 Many a time I have missed a connection, only to spend an extra night in a hotel and continue flying the following day.

 My most treasured memory happened on one of the most iconic and largest ships, Cunard’s QM2.
-The theatre on this ship is huge (it seats over a thousand people) and it is a fabulous place to work.
+The theatre on this ship is huge, it seats well over a thousand people, and it is a fabulous place to work.
 I had spent five weeks on the QE2 and then the QM2, as part of their world cruise tours.
 One very early morning, I remember both ships were due to dock at the same time in Sydney harbour.
-Sydney had never experienced the two ‘Queens’ docked together, so as the liners pulled in the whole harbour seemed to explode.
+Sydney had never experienced the two ‘Queens’ docked together, and as the liners pulled simultaneously, in the whole harbour seemed to explode.
 From my position high up on deck fifteen, all I could see were thousands of people lining the shores.
-There were at least thirty helicopters overhead (I counted!), hundreds of small boats with streamers all around us and television crews filming this historic occasion.
+I counted at least thirty helicopters overhead, hundreds of small boats with streamers all around us and television crews filming this historic occasion.
 We were on Australian television all day, it can only be described as fantastic and I felt so privileged to be part of this celebration.

-As a young student at the Royal College of Music, I could never have guessed I would have this stunning opportunity to travel the world (though I can’t remember how many countries I have visited, I stopped counting years ago!).
-I have met so many interesting people by doing a job that I love, playing the piano.
+As a young student at the Royal College of Music, I could never have guessed I would have this stunning opportunity to travel the world.